rust-embedded/discovery/src/07-registers/bad-address.md

 The exception was caused by a `ldr` instruction, a read instruction.
 The instruction tried to read the memory at the address indicated by the `r0` register.
-BTW, `r0` is a CPU (processor) register not a microcontroller register.
+By the way, `r0` is a CPU (processor) register not a microcontroller register.

-Wouldn't it be nice if we could check what was the value of the `r0` register right at the instant at which the exception was raised?
+Wouldn't it be nice if we could check what the value of the `r0` register was right at the instant when the exception was raised?
 Well, we can!

 If you looked carefully at the GDB output right when the exception was hit, you probably saw this: